statamic/seo-pro/DOCUMENTATION.md

 ## Usage

-SEO settings will cascade down from the global defaults, to the collection level, and finally to the entry level.
+SEO settings will cascade down from the global defaults, to the collection level, and finally to the page/entry level.

 ### Defaults

-Head over to `Tools > SEO Pro > Defaults` and configure your default settings.
+Head to `Tools > SEO Pro > Site Defaults` and configure your default settings.
 The defaults will be used if you haven't set anything more specific at the collection or entry level.

 > Values configured here will be saved into the `defaults` array in `site/settings/seo_pro.yaml`.